• Overview

 Methods

-Design exploratory, randomised, double-blind, placebo-controlled, hybrid (F2F & online) pilot clinical trial testing oral intake of pAKK during 12 weeks in improving symptoms of IBS in 90 participants with IBS (not statistically powered).
+Design exploratory, randomized, double-blind, placebo-controlled, hybrid (F2F & online) pilot clinical trial testing oral intake of pAKK during 12 weeks in improving symptoms of IBS in 90 participants with IBS (not statistically powered).

 What were the results?